Adithya2357/INTUNE-AI-MUSIC-COMPOSITION/README.md

 - **Model Training**: Training the neural network models on the prepared datasets.
 - **Evaluation**: Assessing the performance and fine-tuning the models.

-### User Interface

-- **Interactive UI**: Allows users to interact with the AI composer and generate music effortlessly.
-- **Customization**: Users can tweak parameters to influence the composition style.

 ## Getting Started

 ### Prerequisites